zizzkata/smart-contract-analysis-tools-example/README.md

 - kevm

 The main benefit of working with bytecode is that you are working with the code which will actually be deployed.
 You are not dependent of potential error in the compiler.

-## Docker

-Installing formal verification tools can take quite some time.
-Additionally, installing kevm can be a bit tricky since it is still development.
-Therefore docker images are created to make life easier.

-See the `./docker/` folder for more info.